Skip to Content

 For beginners, family people, or creatures of comfort, an ultralight tent might be the better option.

 If you need to build your bugout bag on the cheap, a tarp is the best place to save money.
 If you’re new at this, get your tarp and paracord and go sleep outside for a night.
-The best way to get comfortable with a tarp shelter is to practice using one.
+Practicing using one is the best way to get comfortable with a tarp shelter.

 Whatever opinions you read, you should do you.
 I personally prefer a tarp, but with a wife and small kids to keep safe, a tent makes more sense at this point in our lives.